KristianLyng/varnishfoo/chapter-3.rst

 directly related to requests typically.
 This is 80MB by default.
 Once those 80MB are filled, Varnish will continue writing to the log from the top.
 If you wish to preserve any of the data, you need to extract it before it's overwritten.
-Luckily for us, there are numerous tools designed to do just this.
+This is where the various Varnish tools comes into the picture.

-An other note-worthy part of the diagram above is how VCL is handled.
 VCL is not a traditionally parsed configuration format, but a shim layer on top of C and the Varnish run time library (VRT).
 You are not so much configuring Varnish with VCL as programming it.
 Once you've written your VCL file, Varnish will translate it to C and compile it, then link it directly into the child process.

-The observant reader will have noticed that ``varnish-agent`` is listed twice.
-That is because the Varnish agent both reads the logs and communicates with Varnish over the CLI protocol.
 Both ``varnishadm`` and ``varnish-agent`` are tools that can influence a running Varnish instance, while any tool that only works on the shmlog is purely informational and has no direct impact on the running Varnish instance.

-Design principles in Varnish
+Design principles of Varnish
 ----------------------------

 Varnish is designed to solve real problems and then largely get out of your way.
 If the solution to your problem is to buy more RAM, then Varnish isn't going to try to work around that issue.
-If you want to use Varnish to proxy SSH connection, then by all means, go ahead, but your patches to make it easier are unlikely to be accepted.
+Varnish relies on features provided by 64-bit operating systems and multi-core hardware.

 Varnish also uses a great deal of ``assert()`` statements and other fail safes in the code base.
 An ``assert()`` statement is a very simple